 3. Continue to Give

-Continue to Give is a slightly more expensive option, starting at $15 per month.
+Continue to Give is another great option, with plans that start out with no monthly fee.
 The platform offers mobile, online and kiosk giving.
 It can integrate with your existing church website, so members never leave your site to tithe.
-Pricing varies, but transaction fees are usually 2.9% plus $0.30 per transaction.
+Pricing varies, but transaction fees are usually 3.9% plus $0.60 per transaction.

 SecureGive was actually created by pastor who wanted to offer members an easier way to tithe.
 The platform is well-known for putting security first, which may help put members’ minds at ease who are hesitant to donate online.
 The online, mobile and kiosk plan starts at $69 per month, while the plan that includes texting starts at $109 per month.
 Transaction fees vary based on the payment method.